valboz/RTModel/docs/ModelCategories.md

 ## Additional model categories

 Some additional model categories are available but not included in the default modeling run.
-They can be included by specifying the model categories as detailed in [Initial conditions](InitCond.md).
-At the moment, we have only one, but more are on their ways.
+They can be included by adding their label to the list of model categories as detailed in [Initial conditions](InitCond.md).
+At the moment, we have only one additional category, but more are on their ways.

 | Label | Model | Number of parameters |
 | --- | --- | --- |